microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-protectionrule.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an abstract rule, which contains basic properties such as ID, name, and so on.
+Represents a rule, which contains basic properties such as ID, name, and so on.
 This type is abstract.

 Inherits from [microsoft.graph.entity](../resources/entity.md).